 Enhancing User Experience with Passkeys

 Delegating authentication to FusionAuth has significant advantages.
 For instance, users might be prompted to set up a passkey for easier future authentication if they use a WebAuthn capable browser.
 This functionality is already built into FusionAuth and once again is a feature that doesn’t require you to write any code.
-You can even add passkeys to the FusionAuth Community edition as of release 1.52.0, just by adding a community license to your platform.
+You can even add passkeys to the FusionAuth Community plan as of release 1.52.0, just by adding a community license to your platform.

 Conclusion